tldr-pages/tldr/pages/common/gdalbuildvrt.md

 `gdalbuildvrt -separate {{path/to/rgb.vrt}} {{path/to/red.tif}} {{path/to/green.tif}} {{path/to/blue.tif}}`

-- Make a virtual mosaic with blue background colour (RGB: 0 0 255):
+- Make a virtual mosaic with blue background color (RGB: 0 0 255):

 `gdalbuildvrt -hidenodata -vrtnodata "{{0 0 255}}" {{path/to/output.vrt}} {{path/to/input_directory/*.tif}}`